HadrienG2/hwlocality/README.md

 Beware that some Linux distributions provide very old hwloc versions.
 You may have to install it from [source code](https://www.open-mpi.org/projects/hwloc/).

+If you enable the `bundled` Cargo feature, we will attempt to build a recent hwloc internally.
+In addition to a valid C build toolchain, this requires autotools on Linux and CMake on Windows.
+[This feature does not currently work on macOS](https://github.com/HadrienG2/hwlocality/issues/31) (patches welcome!).

 ## Usage

 First, add the following to your `Cargo.toml`: